Use Case 01

 Example scrutiny scenario

-Commercial property litigation 18 months post-denial.
+Commercial property claim enters litigation 18 months later.

 Continue exploring